Gold Dust Woman: Critical reception

 Slant Magazine critic Barry Walsh described the song as finding Nicks "at her folky (not flaky) best with one of her most poignant character studies".
 Matthew Greenwald of AllMusic thought that "Gold Dust Woman" was a "true autobiographical song for Stevie Nicks" that "foreshadowed her substance abuse problems in a poetic and somewhat biting manner."
 Billboard highlighted the song's "desert-like production" and felt that it was "as alluring and enigmatic as its singer — a note of anti-closure for the LP to end on."
 The Guardian and Paste ranked the song number 16 and number 12 respectively on their lists of the 30 greatest Fleetwood Mac songs.
-Rolling Stone ranked the song eighth on its list of the 50 greatest Fleetwood Mac songs and characterised it as a "seductive guitar ballad that doubles as a horror show."
+Rolling Stone ranked the song eighth on its list of the 50 greatest Fleetwood Mac songs, deeming it a "seductive guitar ballad that doubles as a horror show."

 Interpretations

-In a 1976 interview with Crawdaddy magazine, Nicks said that the song was about "groupie-type ladies" who give her and Christine McVie "dirty looks" but change their disposition when around other guys.
-When asked about the song in an interview with Courtney Love for Spin in October 1997, Nicks said that "gold dust" was a metaphor for cocaine.
+In a 1976 interview with Crawdaddy magazine, Nicks said that the song was about "groupie-type ladies" who would give her and Christine McVie "dirty looks" but change their disposition when around men.
+When asked about the song in an interview with Courtney Love for Spin in October 1997, Nicks said that "gold dust" was a metaphor for cocaine:

 Everybody was doing a little bit.
 We never bought it or anything, it was just around—and I think I had a real serious flash of what this stuff could be, of what it could do to you ...
 'Gold Dust Woman' was about how we all love the ritual of it, the little bottle, the diamond-studded spoons, the fabulous velvet bags.
 For me, it fitted right into the incense and candles and that stuff.
 And I really imagined that it could overtake everything, never thinking in a million years that it would overtake me.

 The "rulers make bad lovers" lyric related to the influx of wealth that Nicks accumulated due to the newfound commercial success of Fleetwood Mac and her contemplation on how this would affect her romantic life.
 Nicks said that dragon and the black widow referenced in the song symbolized anger.
 Buckingham commented that "Gold Dust Woman" was "an evil song, very dark, and I'm guessing that the acrimony was directed at me."
 In an interview for VH1's Classic Albums, Nicks offered further insight into the song's meaning:

 "Gold Dust Woman" was my kind of symbolic look at somebody going through a bad relationship, doing a lot of drugs, and trying to make it.
 Trying to live.
 Trying to get through it.